“So what's the story?”

 You and your friend were supposed to meet someone at 8:00 for dinner, but she's 20 minutes late.
 Your friend called her and they talked for a few minutes.
-You want to know what they said.
-You ask:
+You ask this because you want to know what they said.

 So what's the story?